rajashree23/rajashree23/README.md

  <p>You will either find me learning new trendy skills or busy reading up on decentralised web! :sunglasses:</p>

 - :heart: I'm currently building an open-source marketplace on the Polygon Network connecting businesses, project-owners, and clients with independent developers all around the globe.
 Tap here :point_right: [Chainwhiz](https://www.chainwhiz.app/)
-- :writing_hand:	 I write articles as well.
-Find it at [Articles & More — Every Week](https://medium.com/@rajashree.chainwhiz)

 - 💬 Ask me about Crypto and Blockchain
 - ✈️ Open to Remote Job Opportunities 🍻